arsena-k/disease_stigma/README.md

 * Requires: build_lexicon_stigma.py and dimension_stigma.py

 AggregatingStigmaScores_StigmaIndex_CleanedUp.py
 * Aggregate bootstrapped scores for the time windows and 4 dimensions to get a mean and 92% confidence interval for each disease's mean loading across the 4 dimensions (i.e., stigma score) in each time window.
-Write results to a single CSV.
+Write results to a single CSV (included in this repository: "stigmaindex_aggregated_temp_92CI.csv").

 AggregatingBootstraps_CleanedUp.py (KEEP CLEANING UP)
 * Aggregate bootstrapped scores for time windows to get a mean and 92% confidence interval for each disease's loading on a dimension in a given time window.
 Write results to a CSV (one CSV per dimension).